 Employees need to be coached and reminded of who they are in the organization, how their role is crucial to achieving common goals, who the customers are, career growth opportunities and more along with just the performance metrics.
 Goal management is also a concept that seeps in here to offer more clarity.
 Realistic goals need to be set continuously so that employees are not left confused and directionless.
 Managers also need to be available for their employees as and when the need arises.
 Be it providing learning tools for employees, coaching them on real issues, recognizing and rewarding employee performance in formal and informal ways or offering genuine feedback on activities.
 Only when managers define all these strategies clearly can they help contribute in achieving organizational goals.

-No importance given to cultural values and norms
+You’re not giving importance to cultural values and norms

 Your workplace culture defines the values and principles it upholds and translates into its products, services, interactions with clients and peers.
 A fundamentally flawed picture of this can lead to employees being confused about their own visions, let alone the organization’s goals.
 Such feelings will one day make them quit.